gvwilson/sensibleadventures/short-stories/arecibo.md

 "Feh."
-The old woman picks up the walking stick and skin bag that together are half of everything she can call her own.
+The old woman picks up the walking stick and skin bag that are half of everything she can call her own.
 "Alinta thinks *everyone* is a bad spirit.
 Come on, let's go meet them."